MakotoMiyakoshi/Effective-Rank-Deficiency/README.md

-# Effective-Rank-Deficiency
+# The Effective-Rank-Deficiency problem when using ICA in EEGLAB

 ### Description of the problem (07/16/2021 updated)

-Sometimes EEGLAB's infomax ICA (called by runica) fails in a weird way, refered here as a ghost IC.
+Sometimes EEGLAB's infomax ICA (called by the *runica()* function) fails in a weird way, refered here as a ghost IC.
 One of such examples can be seen here [1].

 The ghost IC is caused by running ICA on rank-deficient data.
 However, even if the data is not exactly rank deficient, if the smallest eigenvalue is smaller than a threshold value (near-zero value), the same issue occurs.
 A near-zero eigenvalue means that two lines are quasi parallel, but not exactly.
 This is a typical ill-conditioned setup.
-While Matlab rank() function can calculate the smallest eigenvalue down to 1E-16, our ICA algorithm starts to fail around 1E-7 (and below).
+While Matlab's *rank()* function can calculate the smallest eigenvalue down to 1E-16, our ICA algorithm starts to fail around 1E-7 (and below).
 The exact threshold where the issue starts is unknown, which is the first goal of the current study.
-Hence, using Matlab rank() to count the number of eigenvalues does not work.
+Hence, using Matlab *rank()* to count the number of eigenvalues does not work.
 Instead, one must evaluate the smallest eigenvalue of the data.

 In linear algebra, the problem is described as follows:
 The larger the condition number